luchiniii/AETSimpleStore/README.md

 # Simple Shop

-Compose a shopping site using the Laravel and Vue
+Create a marketplace site similar to Amazon

 ## Tasks

++ Allow vendors to sign up to the site
++ Allow vendors to create products and sell them on the marketplace
++ Allow vendors to see the ratings of their products

-+ Display an index page that shows a paginated list of products
++ Build a landing page that shows a paginated list of products
-+ Create a page to add products
-+ Create a page to add categories
-+ Build details page that list description and price of the product
++ Build a details page that shows description, price, rating and category of a product
-+ Allow products to belong to a specific category
-+ Allow search of product by name and category
++ Allow search of product by name, category and vendor
 + Allow sorting by product by price and name
-+ Create a data seeder for products and categories
 + Allow rating to be submitted for products

-+ Display the average rating for each product
++ Provide an easy way to seed data for all models